-Hydra’s municipality covers 72 square kilometers.
-The main town is built amphitheatrically around the island’s main harbor, lined with large and small yachts, as well as traditional caicques, or fishing boats.
-Shops, hotels, cafes, and tavernas line the port, while cobblestone streets and alleyways wind along the coast and climb the steep, rocky hillsides, leading to the island’s various neighborhoods and villages.
+Hydra’s municipality covers 72 square kilometers and comprises Hydra, Dokos island, and a few uninhabited islets.
+The main town, known as Hydra Harbor, Hydra Port, or simply the Port or the Limani, is built amphitheatrically around the island’s main, horseshoe-shaped harbor, lined with large and small yachts, as well as traditional caicques, or fishing boats.
+Shops, hotels, cafes, and tavernas line the port, while cobblestone streets and alleyways thread through the back streets of town and climb the steep, rocky hillsides, leading to the island’s various neighborhoods and villages.
+Most of the island’s hotels and restaurants are located within the confines of the level area of Hydra Town.
+Hydra Town’s neighborhoods include Hydra Harbor, Town & Bougia, Kala Pigadia, Kiafa, and Avlaki.
+Other inhabited villages on the island include Kamini, Mandraki, and Vlichos; sparsely inhabited or mostly uninhabited settlements include Palamidas, Episkopi, and Molos.

-Though Hydra has a year-round population of less than 2000 (per 2011 census), which can swell to 6000 over the summer, the interior is nearly uninhabited.
+Though Hydra has a year-round population of less than 2000 (per 2011 census), which can swell to 6,000 over the summer, the interior is nearly uninhabited.
 Fires burned through this once densely forested area in 2007, destroying trees and other vegetation covering nearly one-third of the island.
+Periodic fires still pose a huge threat on Hydra in the summer months (fire season officially begins on May 1).
+The institution of a dedicated volunteer fire brigade on Hydra has greatly improved the response to outbreaks, and in 2020 the island began implementing plans to build a proper waste treatment facility and to retire the municipal dump, in operation for over 50 years and a source of many fires on the island.

 Reminiscent of Hydra’s proud past, the architecture of the main town is extraordinary.
 Mingled among the islanders’ cascading whitewashed homes, with their brightly colored windows, stately, gray-stone mansions, built in the eighteenth century by wealthy merchants and ship owners in the Venetian style, watch over the main harbor.
 Many of the Hydra island mansions have been faithfully restored, and several house museums or galleries and are open to the public.